Varunvishu/Todolist/README.md

-Thi is a Todolist app with beautiful UI
+This is a Todolist app with beautiful UI